xZepyx/xZepyx/README.md

 ## About me
 - I use Linux.
-- Ricing is my hobby
-- I use VsCode & Nvim
+- I use VsCode.
 - You might find more about me [here](https://zepyx.carrd.co)
-- My username is pronounced like this: zep-hex
+- My username is pronounced like: zep-hex

 ## Social
 - Discord: `@zepyxunderscore`